p4-mapreduce

 $ diff output.txt correct.txt

-Note that the autograder will watch your worker and master only for the messages we specified above.
-Your code should have no other dependency besides the communication spec, and the messages sent in your system must match those listed in this spec exactly.
+Note that the autograder will watch your Worker and Manager only for the messages we specified above.
+Your code should have no other dependencies besides the communication protocol, and the messages sent in your system must match those listed in this spec exactly.

 Run the public unit tests.
 Add the -vvs